ledokku/ledokku/README.md

-# Ledokku - deploy your apps within seconds
+# Ledokku - beautiful web UI for all things Dokkku

 ### Dashboard preview